dolcikey/TimeSeriesForecasting_BeijingAirQuality/README.md

 # Process
-With targeting underserved communities and total participation in mind, we explored data and strived to help our stakeholders as below.
+With targeting particulate matter floating in the air, we explored how to better predict the target variable to make a better model for our stakeholders.

 ## Understanding the profile of a person that is more likely to not have health insurance.